elliotlozano/monte_carlo_financial_planner/README.md

 The following visuals helped evaluate the union members' portfolios.

 ![Portfolio Composition](portfolio_composition.png)
 `The pie chart shows the percent composition of assets within the client's portfolio.
 This particular client has 51.37% of their portfolio invested in cryptocurrencies (BTC and ETH) and 48.63% invested in stocks and bonds.
-The total value of the portfolio at the time of analysis was around $150,000`
+The total value of the portfolio at the time of analysis was around 150,000 dollars.`

 ![30-Year Monte Carlo Simulation - 60/40](MC_60_40_30years.png)
-`This graph is a good analysis of risk due to volatility.
-The box plots show the spread of daily returns for each asset.
-Berkshire Hathaway Inc. shows the largest spread meaning that it experienced the most volatility over the period, and therefore higher risk.
-Tiger Global Management LLC had the tightest spread, meaning the fund experienced the least amount of volatility in daily returns.`
+`This Monte Carlo simulation generates 500 instances of cumulative returns for the next 30 years.
+The portfolio is weighted at 60% stocks (SPY) and 40% bonds (AGG).
+The value of the portfolio is projected to fall between $412,703.59 and $6,807,224.78.`

 ![10-Year Monte Carlo Simulation - 80/20](MC_80_20_10years.png)
-`This bar graph depicts the Sharpe ratio for each asset - a metric used to evaluate an investment's risk-reward profile.
-It shows only three of the five assets have a strong enough ratio to be considered a worthwhile investment.
-We can eliminate the funds with negative Sharpe ratios and focus on Berkshire Hathaway Inc., Tiger Global Management LLC, and the S&P 500.`
+`This Monte Carlo simulation generates 500 instances of cumulative returns for the next 10 years.
+The portfolio is weighted at 80% stocks (SPY) and 20% bonds (AGG).
+The value of the portfolio is projected to fall between $96,041.00 and $751,740.29.`

 ---